 The plant material consists of vivo-plants of plantain from the Big Ebanga cultivar from the collection of the National Agronomy Center (CNRA) in Bimbresso (Ivory Coast).

 The cake was obtained at the same research station following oil extraction from rubber seeds popularized in Côte d'Ivoire.
-A mechanical screw press was used for oil and cake extraction, as described by [16].
+A mechanical screw press was used for oil and cake extraction, as described by Okoma et al. [16].

 2.2 Study area